The Courbet diamond, a new diamond

 The second method is Chemical Vapor Deposition (CVD).
 It also replicates the conditions in which mined diamonds are formed.
 The diamonds are created in a low-pressure atmosphere using hydrogen plasma, which causes the carbon atoms to crystallise into diamond.

 It takes between three weeks and a month to obtain a rough diamond, which is then sent for cutting.
 Once the diamond has been cut, its colour, clarity and carat weight are revealed.
 The stones are now ready to be mounted in our jewellery studios, in France and Italy.
-Thanks to this short and transparent supply chain, laboratory-grown diamonds are priced lower than their mined equivalent, costing 30% to 40% less.
+Thanks to this short and transparent supply chain, lab-grown diamonds are priced lower than their mined counterpart, costing 30% to 40% less.

 Lab-grown diamonds: what's in a name?